ridgereventar/2020u_assignment1/README.txt

 8) Click the green play button to run the program.
 9) When browser prompt appears select the data folder that was copied and pasted.
 10) Program will then commence spam detection.

+IMPORTANT NOTE:
+While programming the assignment, I was training the data with only the 'ham' and 'spam' folders inside the 'train' folder.
+Because of this my spam detector works much better when only these two folders are in the train folder.
+However, my program still runs with the 'ham2' folder added in, except accuracy and precision decreases.

+Therefore, to receive high accuracy with my program, remove the 'ham2' and only include 'ham' and 'spam' folders.

+Otherwise, include all three and receive a lower accuracy and precision.